aeraki-mesh/meta-protocol-proxy/README.md

 ### Dubbo
-Since the dubbo test client will use dns name ```org.apache.dubbo.samples.basic.api.demoservice``` to access th dubbo test server, we need to add the below line to hte hosts file:
+Since the dubbo test client will use dns name ```org.apache.dubbo.samples.basic.api.demoservice``` to access th dubbo test server, we need to add the below line to the hosts file:

 ```bash
 127.0.0.1 org.apache.dubbo.samples.basic.api.demoservice